nurligenov/architectural-katas-2025/ADRs/ADR-08: Batch-Based Alerting and Clustered Battery Swap Recommendations.md

 Instead, the operations team needs **batch-based recommendations** — concise, periodic summaries that identify *which areas need battery swaps*, *how urgent they are*, and *optimal routes* for staff.

 ## Decision
-Shift from **event-driven alerts** to a **batch-oriented recommendation pipeline** that runs every 15–30 minutes.
+Shift from **event-driven alerts** to a **batch-oriented recommendation pipeline** that runs every N minutes.
 Each batch process will:
 1. **Aggregate telemetry and prediction data** (SoC, location, demand forecast).
 2. Identify **low-SoC vehicles** (e.g., SoC < 25%) in **high-demand bays**.
 3. **Cluster nearby vehicles/bays** using **K-Means** (or DBSCAN for density-based grouping) to form logical swap zones.
-4. Generate optimal routes per cluster using a **CVRPTW solver** (Capacitated Vehicle Routing Problem with Time Windows).
-5. Pass results to the **LLM Summarizer**, which converts raw metrics into actionable text for dispatchers, e.g.:
+5. Pass results to the **LLM Summarizer**, which converts raw metrics into actionable text for dispatchers

 ## Model Choices
 | Purpose | Model | Description |